DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

 What to do if you have the wrong version
 ========================================

-The steps necessary to correct the version will depend on you hardware.
+The steps necessary to correct the AT version will depend on your hardware.

 We highly recommend upgrading or downgrading to the "NonOS AT" version 1.7.4 available on our :doc:`/download/esp8266` download page **prior** to reaching out for support from the team.